M-Hayhurst/lazyfit/README.md

 # Installation
-You can pip install this library using "pip install git+https://github.com/M-Hayhurst/lazyfit@release" Alternative, switch to the "release" branch, download the contents of the git, and copy the "lazyfit" folder to tthe "/site-packages" folder of your Python installation
+You can pip install this library using "pip install git+https://github.com/M-Hayhurst/lazyfit@release" Alternatively, switch to the "release" branch, download the contents of the git, and run "python setup.py install".

 # Development notes
-This project is heavily tailored towards my own fitting needs encountered as a physicist working within experimental quantum optics.
+This project is heavily tailored towards my fitting needs as a physicist working within experimental quantum optics.
-For this reason, the model library probably omits many fit models which are essential to other disciplines.
+For this reason, the model library probably omits many fit models essential to other disciplines.
 Fortunately, it is easy to add your own fit models as explained in the feature overview.

 Currently, 2d fitting is at an experimental stage.